MichaelCurrin/react-frontend-quickstart/docs/about.md

 - Built on React from a CDN.
 - No build step - locally or for CI/CD.
 Just start a static server in the project root - locally or with GH Pages or Netlify.
 - This light React setup on the frontend is great for small and simple projects.
-- It's also adding interactive behavior to an existing site, without having to rebuild as a Node/React/React app and also while keeping the browser impact minimal (React is only 3kb).
+- It's also adding interactive behavior to an existing site, without having to rebuild as a Node/React.
-- You can put your JS code as a separate JS script as here with [main.js](/main.js), or even directly on your HTML page.
+- You can put your JS code as a separate JS script as done here with [main.js](/main.js), or even directly on your HTML page if you have a short snippet.
 - This project structure is lighter - no `package.json`, no ESLint config and no Prettier config.
 See limitations below around this.